 I need to take some of the prerequisite courses.
 How do I know what courses to take?

-Jordan Wiehebrink, graduate school admissions counselor, can help you with academic advising.
+Jordan Wiehebrink, Senior Admissions Counselor, can help you with academic advising.
 You may make an appointment with her to review your transcripts or you may email, fax or mail your transcripts to her for an evaluation.
-For more information, contact Jordan at 502.272.8245, 800.274.4723 x 8364 or email@example.com.
+For additional information, contact Jordan at 502.272.8245, 800.274.4723 x 8364 or firstname.lastname@example.org.